Book: The Cave Fauna of California Download free pdf here

 The book lists 1,366 taxa, including 146 obligate subterranean taxa, comprised of 102 troglobites (terrestrial cave obligates), 12 stygobites (aquatic cave obligates), and 32 phreatobites (obligate groundwater forms).
 The species list includes 109 new (currently undescribed) species of all types.

 The richest regions for obligate subterranean species are the Sierra Nevada, Klamath Mountains, and lava flows in the northern portion of the State.
-The high number (72) of single-site endemic species is indicative of the insular distribution of karst, large differences in elevation, and the many river systems cutting across the state’s mountain ranges.
+The high number (72) of single-site endemic species is indicative of the insular distribution of karst, large differences in elevation, and the many river systems cutting across the states mountain ranges.

 The book includes an analysis recognizing 20 high biodiversity caves.
 The top five are Clough Cave, Samwel Cave, Empire Cave, Clay Cave, and Lilburn Cave.
 Cave maps illustrate basic cave structure and interesting ecological features, such as roots, which are important food sources in the caves.